24/7 Emergency Service

 Heat Pumps

-A heat pump is a great choice for a Florida home because it draws out the air warmed by the sun even when there is a cold front or temperature dip.
+In Florida, heat pumps are a great choice for homes because they draw out the air warmed by the sun even when there is a cold front or temperature dip.
 It is a useful option in areas where the temperature outside rarely dips too low, like Florida.

 However, some drawbacks are that your home will not be as cool during hot weather because heat pumps cool less efficiently than a traditional air unit.
 While heat pumps would greatly benefit your monthly energy savings, they tend to have higher upfront costs.